Brass: Properties

-Brass will corrode in the presence of moisture, chlorides, acetates, ammonia, and certain acids.
-This often happens when the copper reacts with sulfur to form a brown and eventually black surface layer of copper sulfide which, if regularly exposed to slightly acidic water such as urban rainwater, can then oxidize in air to form a patina of green-blue copper carbonate.
+Brass corrodes in the presence of moisture, chlorides, acetates, ammonia, and certain acids.
+This often happens when the copper reacts with sulfur to form a brown and eventually black surface layer of copper sulfide, which if regularly exposed to slightly acidic water such as urban rainwater, can then oxidize in air to form a patina of green-blue copper carbonate.
 Depending on how the patina layer was formed, it may protect the underlying brass from further damage.

 Although copper and zinc have a large difference in electrical potential, the resulting brass alloy does not experience internalized galvanic corrosion because of the absence of a corrosive environment within the mixture.
-However, if brass is placed in contact with a more noble metal such as silver or gold in such an environment, the brass will corrode galvanically; conversely, if brass is in contact with a less noble metal such as zinc or iron, the less noble metal will corrode and the brass will be protected.
+However, if brass is placed in contact with a "more" noble metal such as silver or gold in such an environment, the brass will corrode galvanically; conversely, if brass is in contact with a "less" noble metal such as zinc or iron, the less noble metal will corrode and the brass will be protected.

 Lead content

 To enhance the machinability of brass, lead is often added in concentrations of about 2%.
 Since lead has a lower melting point than the other constituents of the brass, it tends to migrate towards the grain boundaries in the form of globules as it cools from casting.
-The pattern the globules form on the surface of the brass increases the available lead surface area which, in turn, affects the degree of leaching.
+The pattern the globules form on the surface of the brass increases the available lead surface area, which in turn, affects the degree of leaching.
 In addition, cutting operations can smear the lead globules over the surface.
 These effects can lead to significant lead leaching from brasses of comparatively low lead content.

+Regulations, California, US

-In October 1999, the California State Attorney General sued 13 key manufacturers and distributors over lead content.
+In October 1999, the California attorney general sued 13 key manufacturers and distributors over lead content.
 In laboratory tests, state researchers found the average brass key, new or old, exceeded the California Proposition 65 limits by an average factor of 19, assuming handling twice a day.
-In April 2001 manufacturers agreed to reduce lead content to 1.5%, or face a requirement to warn consumers about lead content.
+In April 2001, manufacturers agreed to reduce lead content to 1.5%, or face a requirement to warn consumers about lead content.
 Keys plated with other metals are not affected by the settlement, and may continue to use brass alloys with a higher percentage of lead content.

 Also in California, lead-free materials must be used for "each component that comes into contact with the wetted surface of pipes and pipe fittings, plumbing fittings and fixtures".
-On 1 January 2010, the maximum amount of lead in "lead-free brass" in California was reduced from 4% to 0.25% lead.
+On 1 January 2010, the maximum amount of lead in "lead-free brass" in California was reduced from 4.0 to 0.25% lead.